-2) Is the cost or inconvenience of pursing the opportunity a one-time or an on-going irritation?
+2) Is the cost or inconvenience of pursuing the opportunity a one-time or an on-going irritation?

 So for me, the conclusion was to just tolerate the inconvenience in the pursuit of giving my girls one more data point on excellence.

 On a related note, I have been very much gratified by the many success stories I receive from CIBs who become F1Ys.

 It was my intention back when I started CaseInterview.com to level the playing field in entering the consulting field and I'm excited by the results so far.

 However, one comment I have received quite often from CIBs over the past year or two is that they find my help on the case interview to be immensely useful, but they are struggling to get the interview in the first place.